How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 1. Water and Vinegar Mix: Combine equal parts of water and distilled white vinegar in a spray bottle.
 This solution effectively cleans and disinfects laminate flooring every time you use it.

-2. Rubbing Alcohol Solution: Mix together one part water, one part white vinegar, and a splash of rubbing alcohol.
+2. Rubbing Alcohol Solution: Mix one part water, one part white vinegar, and a splash of rubbing alcohol.
 The alcohol helps the floor to dry quickly, preventing streaks.

 3. Essential Oil Freshener: Add a few drops of essential oil to the water and vinegar mix.
 This leaves your laminate flooring with a pleasant scent.
 Lemon or lavender works well for a fresh kitchen smell.